 The highlight of the tour of East Berlin, however, was the Pergamon Museum.

 The exhibits were impressive, but the memorable moment came as we were leaving.
 Two young women failed to return by the appointed time and our guide, the archetype of the East German bully, directed the driver to leave them -- even though they came running as we drove away and the rest of us were screaming to her to stop.
 I wonder how they got back to West Berlin.

 I don't recall why I took half a day to visit the Berlin zoo.
 I'm not especially fond of zoos.

 I took a bunch of pictures, but I'll let this little penguin stand in for the rest of the critters.

-After leaving Berlin I made my way to London to reconnect with the MBC group.
-Suellen and I got tickets to Man of la Mancha (nosebleed section) at the Piccadilly Theatre.
+After reconnecting with the MBC group, Suellen and I got tickets to Man of la Mancha (nosebleed section) at the Piccadilly Theatre.
 It had only opened there in April, 1968.

 We also got tickets to Yellow Submarine, which had just been released in July.
 We felt we had made a coup since it hadn't yet opened in the US.